 The way gold buyers determine how much gold is worth is rooted in the London Bullion Market Association, which today runs an electronic auction system called the LBMA Gold Price — recognized globally as the accepted market price for gold:

 If you have gold jewelry, coins, dental scrap or other gold items that you do not use, or do not enjoy, then you should absolutely sell your gold now.
-That money can be used to pay down debt, take a vacation, invest in your retirement, go towards a downpayment of a house or other useful purposes.
+That money can be used to pay down debt, take a vacation, go towards a downpayment of a house or other useful purposes.

 Even selling an old gold chain you haven't worn for years, or is broken, can mean a nice restaurant meal!